Europa Moon Facts

-The lines on the surface of Europa are cracks in the ice some of which are 1,850 miles long (3,000 km)
+The lines on the surface are cracks in the ice some of which are 3,000 kilometers long

-There is possibly twice as much liquid water on Europa as there is on Earth.
+- There is possibly twice as much liquid water on Europa as there is on

-The darker areas on Europa's surface are suggestive of microbial
+- The darker areas on Europa's surface are suggestive of microbial

-The spots seen here are 6 miles (10km) across, suggesting warmer ice rising from below
+The spots seen here are 10 km across, suggesting warmer ice rising from below

 Future space probe in Europa's ocean